isage/Adrenaline/docs/src/10-XmbCfwMenus.md

 # XMB CFW Menus
 ---

-Adrenaline adds extra menus to the XMB that allows the user to change CFW setting and work as a plugin manager.
+Adrenaline adds extra menus to the XMB that allow the user to change CFW settings and work as a plugin manager.

 ## ★ Adrenaline CFW settings

-This menu can be found at `Settings` section of the XMB.
-It allows to modify the [Adrenaline CFW Settings](./08-CfwConfiguration.md).
+This menu can be found in the `Settings` section of the XMB.
+It allows modifying the [Adrenaline CFW Settings](./08-CfwConfiguration.md).

-Some options may require that the system to be restarted before taking effect.
+Some options may require that the system be restarted before taking effect.
 This will be informed in the menu (third image).

 <p align="center">
 <img src="./assets/10-cfw-settings.png" width="49%" />